How are we going?

 Randwick City waste generation

 Currently the Randwick City Council area produces 52,000 tonnes of waste per year.
-This consists of:
+This includes:

 Waste Strategy